 - The network does not only focus on public policy; it also involves all of its driving forces: university faculty, representatives of the economic sector, associations, and artists.
 Local stakeholders are invited to participate in the activities of the Network;

-- While the city of Clermont-Ferrand will handle administrative work, any member of the Network may initiate and develop new projects, giving it a truly multilateral character.
+- The association is based in the city of Clermont-Ferrand, that handles most of the administrative work, any member of the Network initiates and develops new projects, giving it a truly multilateral character.

-To sustain the projects initiated at the first conference being held from November 29th to December 1st 2017, the Network will initiate a 'call for proposals' system.
-These calls for proposals will be biennial to foster cooperation between conferences.
-They will primarily focus on topics voted for by the Network cities.
+To sustain the ideas initiated at the 1st conference being held from November 29th to December 1st 2017 in Clermont-Ferrand in France, some collaborative projects are launched, to foster cooperation between conferences.
+They primarily focus on topics voted for by the Network cities.

-Communications concerning the projects developed by the Network cities will be published on the digital platform, available in several languages.
-This portal site will highlight the network's activities and provide access to specific information and resources.
+Communications concerning the projects developed by the Network cities are published on the digital platform, available in several languages.
+This portal site highlights the network's activities and provide access to specific information and resources.

 The Network's biennial conferences is to be held in different cities, elected by the members.
 The 2nd Conference was held in Vitoria-Gasteiz in Spain, from March 27th till 29th.
 Three mains axis were developped: environmental, social and economic sustainabilty.
 200 people from 30 cities on 3 continents gathered to exchange their ideas during 6 labs: university, circular economy, citizen participation, urbanism, innovation and mobility.